 As with all tools, you have to learn how to use them, and that takes time and practice.
 Realistically, it can be weeks or even months until you acquire the skills to be truly efficient with any specific trailbuilding tool.

-And for those you who have aspirations of one day also building trails with machines, acquiring skills with hand tools is the perfect way to start.
+And for those of you who have aspirations of one day also building trails with machines, acquiring skills with hand tools is the perfect way to start.
 “To be a good trailbuilder, you need to learn how to efficiently lay out trails, cut trees and branches and move earth with hand tools before you ever get to working with machines,” said Irey.
 “Fortunately, what you learn by hand transfers well to working with machines.”

 Tool #1: Clinometer